NERC-CEH/Soybean-dependence-on-biotic-pollination-decreases-with-latitude/README.md

    	* Lat = latitude in decimal degrees
    	* Variable = yield component
    	* Treatment = treatment type for comparing pollinator dependence
-   	* Reference_Data_owner = study ID where where the data was obtained
+   	* Reference_Data_owner = study ID where the data was obtained
-   	* Site = site within study where each field experiment was performed
+   	* Site = site within the study where each field experiment was performed

   - 1.2 The **data_map** sheet contains information used for plotting the geographical distribution of the used studies:

-	* Reference_Data_owner = study ID where where the data was obtained
+	* Reference_Data_owner = study ID where the data was obtained
 	* Country = country where the study was performed
 	* Province = province where the study was performed
 	* Locality/Farm = locality where the study was performed